Nanfu Wang

-Nanfu Wang (born 1985) is a Chinese-born American filmmaker.
+Nanfu Wang (born 1985) is a Chinese-born American film director, producer, and editor.
 Her debut film Hooligan Sparrow premiered at the 2016 Sundance Film Festival and was shortlisted for the Academy Award for Best Documentary Feature in 2017.
 Her second film, I Am Another You, premiered at SXSW Film Festival in 2017 and won two special jury awards, and her third film, One Child Nation, won the Grand Jury Prize for Documentary Feature at the 2019 Sundance Film Festival.
 Wang is the recipient of a 2021 Vilcek Prize for Creative Promise in Filmmaking, from the Vilcek Foundation.
+Her 2024 documentary feature, titled Night Is Not Eternal, won a Peabody Award at the 85th Annual Ceremony.

 Early life

 Wang was born in a small, rural farming village in 1985 in Jiangxi Province, China.
 Her parents named her "Wang Nanfu" (王男栿), as Nan (男) means man and Fu (栿) means pillar in Mandarin, hoping that the girl would grow up strong like a man.
-She has a younger brother who is several years younger; growing up, she felt ostracized by her classmates for having a sibling as most of her classmates were only children as a result of the One Child Policy in place at the time in China.
+She has a younger brother who is several years younger; growing up, she felt ostracized by her classmates for having a sibling as most of her classmates were only children as a result of the one-child policy in place at the time in China.
 When Wang was 12 years old, her father (33 years old at the time) died from congenital heart disease which their family could not afford to get medical treatment for.
 She was forced to drop out of school to work so she could support her family.
 Wang's family could not afford to send both her and her brother to secondary education.
 Instead, she enrolled herself in a vocational school and eventually started working as a teacher for primary school-age children.